-Other observations & synopsis
+Other observations and synopsis

-As explained above, albeit being appointed by the Complainant, the investment adviser was, however, accepted - at MPM's sole discretion - to act as the Complainant's investment adviser within the Scheme's structure.
+As explained above, albeit being selected by the Complainant, the investment adviser was however accepted, at MPM's sole discretion, to act as the Complainant's investment adviser within the Scheme's structure.

 The responsibility of MPM in accepting and allowing CWM to act in the role of investment adviser takes even more significance when one takes into consideration the scenario in which CWM was accepted by MPM.
-As indicated above, MPM accepted CWM when, as verified in the Complainant's Application Form for Membership, it was being stated in MPM's own application form that CWM was a regulated entity.
-However, no evidence has transpired that this was so, as amply explained above.
+As indicated above, MPM accepted CWM when it was being stated in its own application form that CWM was a regulated entity, but no evidence has transpired that this was so, as amply explained above.